Symptoms Of Carpal Tunnel Syndrome-Causes and Treatment Options

 Carpal Tunnel Is Extremely Painful

 Carpal tunnel is extremely painful and it does make it hard to use your hands and arms without wearing out.
 Your forearm even hurts underneath (your ulnar nerve).
 One thing to remember please, if someone tells you they have carpal tunnel, don't just shrug your shoulders and say "hmm" and go on.
 I was like that to people when they said they had it.
 It was no big deal if they had carpal tunnel.
 Let me tell you something different.
 It is and it's a change of the way you have to do things also.
-You can't rub your husband neck or back for more than a minute, digging in your purse and getting the change out is a killer, you can't knead the dough, etc. I'm just telling you because I responded lightly to the issue when someone said they had CTS.
+If you are digging in your purse and getting the change out is a killer, and using pressure on your hands or fingers for anything, it's just a killer.
+I'm just telling you because I responded lightly to the issue when someone said they had CTS and now I understand why they complained.

 Signs and Symptoms of Carpal Tunnel

-Please pay close attention to the symptoms of carpal tunnel.
-If you catch it early, you have a much better chance of the surgery working if you have to have it, or help prevent it from getting worse.
+Please pay close attention to the signs you may have.
+If you catch carpal tunnel early, you have a much better chance of the surgery working if you have to have it; or at least help prevent it from getting worse.

-With the first signs of carpal tunnel syndrome, you will start getting a tingling feeling in the palm of your hand and especially your fingers.
+At first, you will start getting a tingling feeling in the palm of your hand and especially your fingers.
+Your thumb, index and middle finger may also hurt.
 If you wake up in the middle of the night shaking your hand because it feel like it fell asleep and is numb, that's a sign too.
-Your wrist will hurt and your so will the middle and fourth finger.
+Your wrist will hurt and your hands may feel and/or be weak.
 It is painful, not just hurt.

 There is a "carpal tunnel" test you can do on yourself to see if you think you may have Carpal Tunnel.
 Do this trick: